 INAPPROPRIATE DOG BEHAVIOR AT HOLIDAY PARTIES

 The door opened.
 It was warm inside, smelled of rich Fraser fir, light flickered from candles tastefully placed throughout the house.
-It was packed with people in cozy sweaters, sipping eggnog, delight as far as the…<record scratch> ear-bleeding cacophony of four jingle-bell gilded collars worn by the four dogs in attendance, each moving about the room aimlessly, except when a visitor arrived at which point the unsuspecting new arrival was met with a German Shepherd nose forcefully to the crotch, who was then pulled back by said jingle collar by his embarrassed owner, clearly to get a running start at the next hapless victim daring to join our soirée.
+People in cozy sweaters, sipping eggnog, delight packed the room as far as the…<record scratch> ear-bleeding cacophony of four jingle-bell gilded collars worn by the four dogs in attendance, each moving about the room aimlessly, except when a visitor arrived at which point the unsuspecting new arrival was met with a German Shepherd nose forcefully to the crotch, who was then pulled back by said jingle collar by his embarrassed owner, clearly to get a running start at the next hapless victim daring to join our soirée.
 I watched this cycle repeat four times.

 The following week, I stopped into a neighborhood open house.
 The setting was similar but more casual.
-In this home, three small dogs politely and happily milled about, in and out of the legs of visitors, calmly and happily.
+In this home, three small dogs politely and happily milled about, calmly and happily.
 Alerted by a sudden raucous by the hors-devours table, all eyes turned to all three dogs tangled in a knot of spit and fur tearing apart a paper plate of something brownie-ish.
 Crumbs were flung among flailing paws and it was growly and loud and crashy.

 Several guests dove in, one of whom sustained a minor bite to the thumb.
 All three dogs were separated and the party took on an awkward tone thereafter.

 Finally, at Christmas dinner at an extended family’s home, I was sent to gather children for the meal.
-I discovered one of our six-year-old cousins of gentle nature pinned against the edge of the coat-heaped bed being humped by the family standard poodle.
+I discovered the family standard poodle humping one of our six-year-old cousins.
 The boy was stone-faced.
 The poodle, enthusiastic.
 I gathered the child, informed his parents, and left the poodle to chill among the coats.

 In each of these instances, I focused not on the naughtiness of the dogs, but the struggle of the owners.
 Their embarrassment, frustration, and disappointment.
 Because I get it.
 I know why this happened.
 And it’s the most wonderful reason of all; they want their dogs to be a part of their holiday celebration.
 Goodness, what a beautiful thing.